Justicegaines03/Telos/corporate_telos.md

 ## Company Goals

-- G1: Achieve 20% market share by January 2025
-- G2: Hit 10000 active customers by January 2025
-- G3: Hit a customer trust score of 90+% by January 2025
-- G4: Get churn below 5% by August 2024
-- G5: Launch in Europe by August 2024
-- G6: Launch in India by November 2024
-- G7: Launch Mood-monitor integration by February 2024
-- G8: Launch partnership with Apple Passkeys by June 2024
+- G1: Build an MVP with core features
+- G2: Market the MVP via social media channels to find actionable, accessible, and auditable metrics about our market segments
+- G3: Build our funnel
+- G4: Launch the app and website to the market segments

 ## Company KPIs

-- K1: Current marketshare percentage
+- K1: Number of people reached with MVP
-- K2: Number of active customers
+- K2: Market segments
-- K3: Current churn percentage
-- K4: Launched_in_Europe (yes/no)
-- K4: Launched_in_India (yes/no)

 -----------------------------------------------------------------------------------------------------------------------

 ## Security Team Mission

-- SM1: Protect Alma Security's customers and intellectual property from security and privacy incidents.
+- SM1: Protect Safe-Scan's customers and intellectual property from Quishing incidents.

 ## Security Team Goals